til021/til021/README.md

 </div><br>

 Graduated bachelors in civil engineering, I devoted myself to audit and law studies, aiming for a public officer carrer.
 These studies have given me an outstanding knowledge in **accountability, taxes, statistics, finance, law, and IT**.
-I'd say I became a multy task professional.

 I've an excelent background in providing **data driven decisions**, and I devote myself to the **agile lifestyle**.
 I aim to work as a data analyst to strenghten my capabilities, diving into challenging projects and extracting useful information!